How To Remove Scratches From A Windshield

 Step 4: Prepare And Apply The Scratch Repair Product

 Depending on the repair products you’ve selected, you may need to prepare them.
-This applies to cerium oxide powder, as well as baking soda and white toothpaste, which require a minuscule amount of water to be added to the blend.
+This applies to cerium oxide powder, as well as baking soda and white toothpaste, which require a tiny amount of water to be added to the mixture.

 The same might apply to some specialty products as well.
 However, most of these come as a thick substance that can be directly administered to the windshield.
 Be sure to follow any additional instructions listed on the bottle.